 And the Redondo Beach team of Mayor Gin and Chef Bert Agor of Kincaid’s came up with king oyster mushrooms, cut to resemble scallops (“forest scallops”).
 They presented the scallops along with lentil tabouli and avocado-chocolate mousse.

 We Have A Winner

 The winner?
-The Manhattan Beach team’s incredibly delicious jicama cannolis.
-But, truly, all three of these dishes were winners in accomplishing what they were supposed to do: inspire the crowds of community members that it’s possible to cook something healthful and delicious in under 30 minutes.
+The judges’ panel gave the nod to the Manhattan Beach team’s incredibly delicious jicama cannolis.
+But, truly, all three of these dishes were winners.
+They also gave inspiration to a crowd of community members that it’s possible to cook something healthful and delicious in under 30 minutes.